IBM-Bluemix-Docs/cloud-object-storage-infrastructure/manage-access.md

 ## Authentication

 ### About the `authorization` header
-Each request made against {{site.data.keyword.cos_full_notm}} using the S3 API must be authenticated using an implementation of the AWS `authorization` header. {{site.data.keyword.cos_full_notm}} supports Signature Version 2 and Signature Version 4 authentication methods.
+Each request that is made against {{site.data.keyword.cos_full_notm}} using the S3 API must be authenticated using an implementation of the AWS `authorization` header. {{site.data.keyword.cos_full_notm}} supports Signature Version 2 and Signature Version 4 authentication methods.
 Signature Version 4 is considered more secure as it uses a derived signing key rather than the secret access key itself as part of the signature.
 Using a signature provides identity verification and in-transit data integrity, and because each signature is tied to the timestamp of the request it is not possible to reuse authorization headers.
 The header is composed of four components: an algorithm declaration, credential information, signed headers, and the calculated signature:

 ```
 AWS4-HMAC-SHA256 Credential={access-key}/{date}/{region}/s3/aws4_request,SignedHeaders=host;x-amz-date;{other-required-headers},Signature={signature}
 ```

-The date is provided in `YYYYMMDD` format, and for COS Cross-Region the region should be `us-standard`.
-The `host` and `x-amz-date` headers are always required, and depending on the request other headers may be required as well (e.g. `x-amz-content-sha256` in the case of requests with payloads).
-Due to the need to recalculate the signature for every individual request, many Developers prefer to use a tool or SDK that will produce the authorization header automatically.
+The date is provided in `YYYYMMDD` format, and for COS Cross-Region the region is `us-standard`.
+The `host` and `x-amz-date` headers are always required, and depending on the request other headers might be required as well (for example, `x-amz-content-sha256` for requests with payloads).
+Due to the need to recalculate the signature for every individual request, many Developers prefer to use a tool or SDK that produces the authorization header automatically.

 ### Creating an `authorization` header

-First we need to create a request in a standardized format.
+First, create a request in a standardized format.

-1. Declare which HTTP method we are using (e.g. `PUT`)
+1. Declare which HTTP method we are using (for example, `PUT`)
-2. Define the resource we are accessing in a standardized fashion.
-This is the part of the address in between `http(s)://` and the query string.
-For requests at the account level (i.e. listing buckets) this is simply `/`.
+2. Define the resource that you are accessing in a standardized fashion.
+This definition is the part of the address in between `http(s)://` and the query string.
+For requests at the account level (such as listing buckets) this is simply `/`.
-3. If there are any request parameters they must be standardized by being percent-encoded (e.g. spaces should be represented as `%20`) and alphabetized.
+3. If there are any request parameters they must be standardized by being percent-encoded (for example, spaces are represented as `%20`) and alphabetized.
 4. Headers need to be standardized by removing whitespace, converting to lowercase, and adding a newline to each, then they must be sorted in ASCII order.
 5. After being listed in a standard format, they must be 'signed'.
-This is taking just the header names, not their values, and listing them in alphabetical order, separated by semicolons. `Host` and `x-amz-date` are required for all requests.
+This action is taking just the header names, not their values, and listing them in alphabetical order, separated by semicolons. `Host` and `x-amz-date` are required for all requests.
 6. If the request has a body, such as when uploading an object or creating a new ACL, the request body must be hashed using the SHA-256 algorithm and represented as base-16 encoded lowercase characters.
 7. Combine the HTTP method, standardized resource, standardized parameters, standardized headers, signed headers, and hashed request body each separated by a newline to form a standardized request.

-Next we need to assemble a 'string-to-sign' which will be combined with the signature key to form the final signature.
-The string-to-sign takes the following form:
+Next, assemble a 'string-to-sign' which is combined with the signature key to form the final signature.
+The string-to-sign takes the following form.

 ```
 AWS4-HMAC-SHA256